Safe Beyond the Horizon: Efficient Sampling-based MPC with Neural Control Barrier Functions: Neural Shield VIMPC

 We tackle the problem of wasted samples with zero weights by drawing inspiration from the sequential Monte Carlo \cite{doucet2001introduction} and particle filter \cite{gordon1993novel} literature, and by performing a per-timestep resampling during the rollout, which we call Resampling-Based Rollouts (RBR).
 Specifically, the control-as-inference problem formulation \eqref{eq:VI:opt_cond} gives us a \textit{temporal} decomposition of $p(o_{\text{constraint}}=1 \mid \vu)$ \eqref{eq:constr_handle:p_constr} in the case of state constraints when $C \to \infty$, as follows

 Hence, we can write the posterior $p(\vu \mid o=1)$ as

-By treating the term on the right as a ``measurement model,'' it allows us to use particle filtering \cite{gordon1993novel} to solve the control-as-inference problem.
+By treating the term on the right as a ``measurement model,'' particle filtering \cite{gordon1993novel} can be used to solve the control-as-inference problem.
 The update of the particle filter weights $\hat{w}^i_k$ at time step $k$ for particle $i$ is written as

 Then, we \textit{resample} the particles with probability proportional to their weights $\hat{w}^i_k$ to obtain a new set of particles $\vu^i$.
 Due to the indicator function in the weight update \eqref{eq:pf_weight_update}, the weights are either $0$ or $1$.
 Assuming there exists a particle that satisfies the state constraint, applying systematic resampling \cite{kitagawa1996monte} results in ``rewiring'' particles that violate the constraint to particles that still maintain safety, reusing the computation from zero-weight samples (see \Cref{fig:resampling}).
-However, when all particles violate the constraint, we do not resample.
+If all particles violate the constraint, we do not resample.
 In this case, since we want to minimize constraint violations, we still use the cost term \eqref{eq:cbfpenalty} such that trajectories with higher constraint violations have higher costs.
+Overall, at each timestep except for the last, we check constraint satisfaction for each particle.
+This gives a total of $N(K-1)$ queries per rollout.

 While we can prove that this resampling is unbiased from the particle filter perspective, we also provide a more direct proof of this fact without the analogy to particle filters. \begin{mdframed}[style=ThmFrame] \begin{theorem} For a probability density function $\mathsf{f}$ and set $\mathsf{S}$, let $\mathsf{a}$ be sampled from the conditional density $\mathsf{f}(\mathsf{x} \mid \mathsf{x} \in \mathsf{S})$, and let $\mathsf{b}$ be sampled from the unconditional density $\mathsf{f}$, such that $\mathsf{a}$ and $\mathsf{b}$ are independent.
 Define the ``rewired'' random variable $\tilde{\mathsf{b}}$ to be equal to $\mathsf{b}$ if $\mathsf{b} \in \mathsf{S}$ and $\mathsf{a}$ otherwise, i.e.,